zhaoxinguang/zhaoxinguang/README.md

 - 👀 I’m interested in running and playing football.
 - 🌱 I’m currently learning C language and web
 - 💞️ I’m looking to collaborate on internet.
-- 📫 How to reach me : You can reach me add my QQ 3578384041
+- 📫 How to reach me : You can reach me by adding my QQ 3578384041

 <!---